AMH, PCOS, and Infertility

 As you learned earlier, AMH helps predict the number of eggs available for fertilization.
 The test result compares reference ranges for others in the same age group to assess for normal, high, or low levels.

-High AMH, as seen with PCOS, isn't a good indicator of ovarian reserve.
+High AMH, as seen with PCOS11, isn't a good indicator of ovarian reserve.
 PCOS can present differently in different people, but one of the clinical symptoms is a higher-than-expected number of follicles that won't necessarily develop into mature eggs.
 So even if it looks like a person with PCOS has many antral follicles, they aren't necessarily mature and viable for fertilization.

 What is A Good AMH Level for Fertility?